Pencil: Grading and classification

-Graphite pencils are made of a mixture of clay and graphite and their darkness varies from black to light grey.
-A higher amount of clay added to the pencil makes it harder, leaving lighter marks.
+Graphite pencils are made of a mixture of clay and graphite, and their darkness varies from black to light grey.
+Adding more clay to the pencil makes it harder, leaving lighter marks.
 There is a wide range of grades available, mainly for artists who are interested in creating a full range of tones from light grey to black.
-Engineers prefer harder pencils which allow for a greater control in the shape of the lead.
+Engineers prefer harder pencils, which allow for greater control in the shape of the lead.